bitwarden/help/_articles/miscellaneous/cli.md

 ```
 bw login --apiKey
 ```
-where `--apiKey` will prompt you to enter your `client_id` and `client_secret`.
+where `--apiKey` will prompt you to enter your personal `client_id` and `client_secret`.
 For more information, see [Personal API Key for CLI Authentication](https://bitwarden.com/help/article/personal-api-key/).
 ```
 bw login --sso
 ```